Last updated on August 7th, 2022 at 08:14 pm

 Note: The definition of the financial institution is wider for the loan of an electric vehicle under section 80EEB as compared to the definition of the financial institution for the loan for affordable housing under section 80EE & section 80EEA.

 Can principal repayment of the loan be claimed u/s 80EEB?

 Whether deduction can be claimed for the purchase of the 2nd electric vehicle?

 Yes.
 Section 80EEB does not explicitly mention that deduction will be allowed for the first vehicle only.

-Other benefits for electric vehicle announced in the Union Budget 2019
+Other benefits for electric vehicles announced in the Union Budget 2019

 Govt. has proposed the exemption in customs duty on import of certain parts of electric vehicles.